 Walk the Chalk

-Coastguard Cottages Seaford
+Seaford

 ‘Walk the Chalk’ will be an innovative community celebration in an extraordinary and world-famous location.
 Centre-stage will be jaw-dropping coastal views and the monolithic chalk cliffs of the Seven Sisters, icons of the South Downs National Park.
-The walk is the flagship celebration amongst nine national events this year to mark the opening of the King Charles III England Coast Path which, when complete, will be a 2,700-mile coastal trail around the country, the longest of its kind in the UK.
+The walk is the flagship celebration amongst nine national events this year to mark the opening of the King Charles III England Coast Path, which, when complete, will be a 2,700-mile coastal trail around the country, the longest of its kind in the UK.
 The celebration week will delve into the joys of being in nature and the invigorating experience of walking on the coast, drinking in the exceptional green and blue spaces we’re so lucky to have on our doorstep.

 Supported with a grant of over £200,000 from the National Lottery Heritage Fund, Walk the Chalk is a free, five-day event with opportunities for the coastal community to meet, celebrate and volunteer, and for visitors to explore this beautiful and biodiverse area owned by Seaford Town Council and managed by Sussex Wildlife Trust.
-The project will focus on community outreach including a schools programme, creating the chance to introduce a new generation to the nature, culture and heritage of this beautiful stretch of coast, whilst learning more about protecting it.
+The project will focus on community outreach, including a school programme, creating the chance to introduce a new generation to the nature, culture and heritage of this beautiful stretch of coast, whilst learning more about protecting it.

 Seaford Head